 There may be no better starter crop for beginning gardeners than beans.
 Their ease of germination, relatively low maintenance, and adaptability to nearly any climate make them a cinch to grow.
 As an added bonus, beans are among the best protein sources in the plant kingdom – you can make a complete meal from just a handful.

-Beans are members of the legume family, which convert gaseous nitrogen from the air, unusable by plants, and fix it in soil by way of their roots, with the assistance of bacteria that live in the root nodules.
-Plants which follow legumes in the garden rotation use the soil-borne nitrogen left behind.
+Beans are members of the legume family, which convert gaseous nitrogen from the air, which is unusable by plants, and fix it in soil by way of their roots, with the assistance of bacteria that live in the root nodules.
+Plants that follow legumes in the garden rotation use the soil-borne nitrogen left behind.
 This is why beans and all legumes have a nearly universal value as companion plants and cover crops, are superior for restoring weak, depleted soil and are an important addition to your compost pile.

 The only real problem, and one I wrestle with every year, is which bean to grow in the garden – there are thousands to choose from (40,000 according to Wikipedia).
 Here’s a quick primer which may help narrow your choices: